-2. A good sign up bonus.

-New applicants for the Chase Sapphire Preferred credit card will receive 50,000 points after spending $4,000 on the card within the first 3 months plus an additional 5,000 points when you add an authorized user and the user makes a purchase within the first 3 months.
-Adding an authorized user to your card is free.
-If you use the “pay with points” option through the travel portal, the 50,000 points is worth $625 towards travel and if you transfer to partner loyalty programs I typically see new cardmembers getting about a $1,000 value.
+New applicants for the Chase Sapphire Preferred credit card will receive 60,000 points after spending $4,000 on the card within the first 3 months.
+If you use the “pay with points” option through the travel portal, the 50,000 points is worth $750 towards travel and if you transfer to partner loyalty programs I typically see new cardmembers getting about a $1,200 value.
 But of course, you can always get more value depending on how you use your points!

-While this sign up bonus is not the best offer within all Chase Ultimate Reward cards out there, there is no annual fee for the first year and it is a personal card which is easier to get approved for.
+While this sign up bonus is not the best offer within all Chase Ultimate Reward cards out there, it is a personal card which is easier to get approved for.
 The higher offers are for the Chase Ink business cards.

-A newer version of the page has: